RalphDesmangles/sccmhunter/admin.md

 # get_collection

 ### Description
 The get_collection module can pull data regarding a single collection or recover all configured collections from the site server.
-Each type of query is demonstrated in the example below.
+Each query is demonstrated in the example below.

 ### Usage